 A Clause 28 (Enhanced directional multi-gigabit (EDMG) PHY specification) 8.64-GHz non-enhanced directional multi-gigabit (non-EDMG) PPDU (TXVECTOR parameter FORMAT equal to NON_EDMG).

-access category (AC): A label for the common set of enhanced distributed channel access (EDCA) parameters that are used by a quality-of-service (QoS) station (STA) to contend for the channel in order to transmit medium access control (MAC) service data units (MSDUs) with certain priorities.
+access category: [AC] A label for the common set of enhanced distributed channel access (EDCA) parameters that are used by a quality-of-service (QoS) station (STA) to contend for the channel in order to transmit medium access control (MAC) service data units (MSDUs) with certain priorities.

-access network query protocol (ANQP): The query protocol for access network information retrieval transported by generic advertisement service (GAS) Public Action frames.
+access network query protocol: [ANQP] The query protocol for access network information retrieval transported by generic advertisement service (GAS) Public Action frames.

 access period: A time period during a beacon interval established in a directional multi-gigabit (DMG) basic service set (BSS).

-access point (AP) path: Path between two tunneled direct link setup (TDLS) peer stations (STAs) via the AP with which the STAs are currently associated.
+access point (AP) path: [AP path] Path between two tunneled direct link setup (TDLS) peer stations (STAs) via the AP with which the STAs are currently associated.

-ack-enabled single traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (A-MPDU) (ack-enabled single-TID A-MPDU): An A-MPDU that contains at least two A-MPDU subframes, where the TIDs differ and where only one of the A-MPDU subframes includes a tagged MPDU that solicits the acknowledgment context.
+ack-enabled single traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (A-MPDU) : [ack-enabled single-TID A-MPDU] An A-MPDU that contains at least two A-MPDU subframes, where the TIDs differ and where only one of the A-MPDU subframes includes a tagged MPDU that solicits the acknowledgment context.

 NOTE—For the purpose of this definition, a Management frame is treated as if it had a TID 15.

-ack-enabled multi traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (A-MPDU) (ack-enabled multi-TID A-MPDU): An A-MPDU where at least one tagged MPDU that solicits acknowledgment context is aggregated in the A-MPDU, and MPDUs from more than one TID that solicit Ack acknowledgment or Block Ack acknowledgment context are aggregated in the A-MPDU.
+ack-enabled multi traffic identifier (TID) aggregate medium access control (MAC) protocol data unit (A-MPDU) : [ack-enabled multi-TID A-MPDU] An A-MPDU where at least one tagged MPDU that solicits acknowledgment context is aggregated in the A-MPDU, and MPDUs from more than one TID that solicit Ack acknowledgment or Block Ack acknowledgment context are aggregated in the A-MPDU.

 NOTE—For the purpose of this definition, a Management frame is treated as if it had a TID 15.